cansumalak/cansumalak.github.io/_pages/about.md

 I am currently pursuing a Master’s degree in Brain and Cognitive Engineering at Korea University under Professor Christian Wallraven, supported by the Global Korean Scholarship (GKS).

-My research primarily focuses on the cognitive and neural mechanisms underlying facial recognition, emotion perception, and social attention, with a particular focus on how ambiguous or cultural cues influence human perception.
+My research primarily focuses on the cognitive and neural mechanisms underlying facial recognition, emotion perception, and social attention, with a particular focus on how ambiguous cues influence human perception.
 I am currently investigating whether Koreans can distinguish between Korean, Chinese, and Japanese faces and compare human performance with machine learning models in fine-grained ethnicity recognition.

 Outside of academia, I enjoy practising taekwondo, hapkido, and yoga and exploring new cultures.